Public transportation in Maine: Greater Portland Metro

 Greater Portland Metro runs fifteen routes: route 1 serves Congress Street (from Portland Transportation Center to Munjoy Hill); route 2 runs along Forest Avenue to Pride's Corner; route 3 ("Crosstown") takes passengers from The Maine Mall to Hannaford Riverton; route 4 also serves Westbrook, but begins at METRO Pulse; route 5 runs from Pulse to The Maine Mall via the Portland International Jetport; route 7, known as the Falmouth Flyer, runs from Pulse to Falmouth's WalMart.
 Route 8 is known as the Peninsula Loop (running between Hannaford on Preble Street and Whole Foods Market via downtown Portland).
 It currently runs counter-clockwise around the peninsula, but there are discussions about introducing an additional clockwise route.
 Route 9 is split into two parts: 9A serves North Deering via Stevens Avenue, while 9B serves North Deering via Washington Avenue.
 In December 2024, South Portland Bus Service merged with Metro, with Metro inheriting three of its routes: route 21 (which runs from Forest Avenue at Congress Street in downtown Portland to Willard Square/Southern Maine Community College (SMCC)), route 24A (which serves Walmart and The Maine Mall via Main Street) and the 24B (which also serves the mall, but runs via the Community Center).
 University of Southern Maine's Portland and Gorham campuses are served by the Husky Line (H).
 Finally, the Metro BREEZ is an express service which runs, thirteen times on weekdays and six times on Saturday, from Thompson's Point to Bowdoin College in Brunswick.
-Its route is extended twice daily to serve Bath Iron Works.

 Greater Portland Metro successfully applied for $4 million in American Rescue Plan Act (ARPA) funding through Greater Portland Council of Governments.
 They used the money for bus stop improvements, transit signal priority and a reduced-fare promotion, as well as a pilot “Microtransit” program.
 The funding will cushion the blow expected to be felt when federal COVID-19 funding (via the CARES Act) expires in 2024.